anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 cyber security incidents.
 From this perspective it is critical for the cloud related security in the UK telecommunications industry.
 The NCSC is not a regulator.
 Within the general UK cyber security regulatory environment, including both NIS and GDPR, the NCSC’s aim is to operate as a trusted, expert and impartial advisor to all interested parties.
-The NCSC supports Security of Networks & Information Systems (NIS) Regulations
+The NCSC supports Security of Networks & Information Systems (NIS) Regulations.

 The data protection in UK is controlled by
 `Data Protection Act 2018 <https://www.legislation.gov.uk/ukpga/2018/12/contents/enacted/>`__, which is UK’s